Mastercard/flow/assert/assert-core/README.md

 The results of flow execution can be (depending on how the `Flocessor` is configured) collated into a human-readable report that details observed system behaviour and the results of comparing that against the system model.
 The location of the report can be controlled with the `mctf.dir` and `mctf.report.dir` system properties.

-### Capture lifetime
+### Log capture

-When configured reporting enables capture, each entered flow invocation owns its capture scope.
-A successfully started source is ended once; its events are materialized and its stream closed before report callbacks consume a copied snapshot.
-Early skips and execution failures also balance the scope.
-Replay still uses live capture rather than copying an old report's logs.
+A `LogCapture` configured with `logs( LogCapture )` is started as each flow begins and ended when it finishes, and the captured events are attached to that flow's report entry.
+Failures of the capture source itself are reported as diagnostics without failing an otherwise passing flow; a genuine test failure is retained if cleanup or reporting also fails.
+Replay uses live capture rather than copying an old report's logs.

-Known ordinary capture-source failures emit diagnostics without failing an otherwise passing test.
-Execution, assertion, control and fatal failures are not reclassified as ordinary capture faults; a genuine primary failure is retained if cleanup or reporting also fails. `Merge` balances all successfully started child sources and closes their streams even when another source fails.

 ### Correlated capture